rosival-souza/redacre-code-challenge-back/README.md

-# redacre-code-challenge-back
+# Build a REST API with Node.js, Express, Docker and MySQL

-# 1 - Getting Starting
+## 1 - Getting Starting

 Install on your docker application machine and docker compose